 Attributable

-The first principle states that all the documentation should be immediately identifiable and attributable.
-That means you should immediately be able to see who created, recorded, and developed it.
+The first principle states that all documentation should be immediately and readily identifiable and attributable.
+This means recording data at the exact moment an activity occurs, ensuring you can immediately see who created, recorded, and developed it.

-Furthermore, it also includes any precautions that have been taken against the forgery and/or falsification of those details.
+Furthermore, it also includes any precautions that have been taken against the potential risks of forgery and/or falsification of those details.

 Legible

 Therefore, all the stored documentation needs to be completely legible and easy to understand.
+Maintaining legible logbooks is crucial for accurate record-keeping.
 The more decipherable and unobscured it is, the better.

 The idea is to develop documentation for the common person.
 As a result, anyone who decides to read up on the documentation can easily understand all aspects of it to the point where they can relay the information forward.